StarRocks/BenchmarkTool/README.md

     ./bin/gen_data/gen-tpch.sh 1000 data_1T
     ```

-    You can change `100` to `1` to gen data quickly for test.
+    You can change `100` to `1` to gen 1G data quickly for test.
     Such as: `./bin/gen_data/gen-tpch.sh 1 data_1G`

-    You can use absolute or relative directory path to store generated data.
+    You can use either absolute or relative directory path to store generated data.
     Such as: `./bin/gen_data/gen-tpch.sh 1 data/data_1G-2`

     > This *gen-tpch.sh* script just wraps the tpch-dbgen tool for convenience.
     >
+    > You can run command `make` under `thirdparty/tpch-dbgen` directory to gen `dbgen` binary, where the dbgen source version is 3.0.0 downloaded from [tpc.org](http://tpc.org/tpc_documents_current_versions/current_specifications5.asp) .
+    >
-    > You can download the **tpch-dbgen** tool from [tpc.org](http://www.tpc.org/tpch/spec/tpch_2_17_0.zip) directly by yourself, or see more information from other web pages, like [Data generation tool](https://docs.deistercloud.com/content/Databases.30/TPCH%20Benchmark.90/Data%20generation%20tool.30.xml), etc.
+    > You can also download the latest version of **tpch-dbgen** tool from [tpc.org](http://www.tpc.org) directly by yourself, or see more information from other web pages, like [Data generation tool](https://docs.deistercloud.com/content/Databases.30/TPCH%20Benchmark.90/Data%20generation%20tool.30.xml), etc.

 4. Load data using stream load